 When my husband and I decided to settle down, we could have chosen anywhere in Greater Lansing.
 We chose Meridian Township because this is the community that shares our values, and where we wanted to raise our family.
-We are deeply invested in this community and plan to send our son to Haslett schools.
+We are deeply invested in this community, and our son attends Haslett Public Schools.

-But after the 2016 election, I realized that if I kept waiting for people like me to run, the risk was too high of ending up with people like Trump.
+After the 2016 election, I realized I couldn’t keep waiting for people like me to run.
 And after I hit a pothole on Lake Lansing Road and blew out my tire, I realized if I kept waiting on other people to fix the roads, it would probably never happen.

 I’m running because we need more women and moms representing our community.
 We need more young people with fresh energy and outside-the-box thinking.
 And if elected, I would be the first-ever openly bisexual woman to serve on the Ingham County Board of Commissioners.